-With votes representing 50.11% of the share capital, the following candidates in list A were elected: Gilberto Benetton, Gianmario Tondato Da Ruos, Alessandro Benetton, Gianni Mion, Paolo Roverato, Tommaso Barracco, Carolyn Dittmeier, Massimo Fasanella d'Amore di Ruffano, Giorgina Gallo, Stefano Orlando and Neriman Ülsever.
+With votes representing 50.11% of the share capital (70.94% of the voting capital), the following candidates in list A were elected: Gilberto Benetton, Gianmario Tondato Da Ruos, Alessandro Benetton, Gianni Mion, Paolo Roverato, Tommaso Barracco, Carolyn Dittmeier, Massimo Fasanella d'Amore di Ruffano, Giorgina Gallo, Stefano Orlando and Neriman Ülsever.

-With votes representing 19.08% of the share capital, the following candidates in list B were elected: Ernesto Albanese and Francesco Umile Chiappetta.
+With votes representing 19.08% of the share capital (27.01% of the voting capital), the following candidates in list B were elected: Ernesto Albanese and Francesco Umile Chiappetta.